masoudmahmoodzadeh/cafebazaar-aab-to-bin-helper/windows/README.md

 This guide explains how to generate a `.bin` file from an Android App Bundle (`.aab`) using CafeBazaar's `bundlesigner`.

-The script simplifies the process by guiding you through file selection, securely storing credentials in **macOS Keychain**, running the signing command, and producing the final `.bin` file automatically.

 ## Requirements

 - Java installed